keithalewis/lac/README.md

 and gets evaluated.
 If the token is a _string_ it is parsed to the required argument type.

-Parse specifies a type and uses that when the next token is a string.
+Parse knows the required argument type and ensures that is the result of the parse.
-It returns the type.

 ## Tokens